raviteja147/Data-Engineering/batch_processing/README.md

 ### Running a job with the web UI

-In a [previous section](#configuring-spark-with-the-gcs-connector) we saw how to connect Spark to our bucket in GCP.
-However, in Dataproc we don't need to specify this connection because it's already pre-comfigured for us.
-We will also submit jobs using a menu, following similar principles to what we saw in the previous section.

 In Dataproc's _Clusters_ page, choose your cluster and un the _Cluster details_ page, click on `Submit job`.
 Under _Job type_ choose `PySpark`, then in _Main Python file_ write the path to your script (you may upload the script to your bucket and then copy the URL).

 ![dataproc_04](https://user-images.githubusercontent.com/41874704/233819720-b6206e1a-016e-4b31-a266-874842e9befb.png)